Phoenix-Network-Ltd/Ghost-Recon-Future-Soldier-Research/README.md

 ## Config

-Unlike GRO, the game doesn't use Yeti.ini file.
+Unlike GRO, the game doesn't use `Yeti.ini` file.
 The configuration is likely acquired from remote services.

 ## Projects
-- DareDebuggerWV : tool to interface the daredebug port of the game
+- `DareDebuggerWV` - tool to interface the daredebug port of the game
-- DTBReaderWV : converts .dtb files to .csv
+- `DTBReaderWV` - converts .dtb files to .csv
-- GROBackendWV : experimental backend for GRO
+- `GRFSBackend` - experimental Rendez-Vous backend for GRFS
-- GRODedicatedServerWV : experimental DS for GRO
-- GROExplorerWV : tool to browse the yeti.big file for game content
-- GROMemoryToolWV : tool to browse various stuctures like lists and trees in memory
-- NamespaceParserWV : Extracts custom RTTI information found in different exe and dll
+- `NamespaceParserWV` - extracts Quazal's DDL type information found in game binaries (EXE/DLL)
+- `QuazalSharkWV` - custom packet log analyzer
+- `QuazalWV` - implementation of Quazal's protocol stack

 ## Credits